Pasit-Tw/Refinitive_test/README.md

-# Refinnitive test by pasit tiwaratanaaungkur
+# Refinitiv test ----  by pasit tiwaratanaaungkur
-this is Section 2
+this is Section 2 -

-With Q1 & Q2 Only
+With Q1 & Q2 Only -

-Develop with nuxtjs framework
+Develop with nuxtjs framework -

 ## Build Setup